k0sproject/k0sctl/README.md

 Embedded k0s cluster configuration.
 See [k0s configuration documentation](https://docs.k0sproject.io/main/configuration/) for details.

-When left out, the output of `k0s default-config` will be used.
+When left out, the output of `k0s config create` will be used.